-Pre-construction piers are piers that provide stabilization for the foundation of a structure before the building is built.
-Usually, Pre-construction piers are helical piers designed to be driven with precision deep into the ground until they rest soundly upon the underlying load-bearing strata.
+Pre-construction piers provide stabilization for the foundation of a structure before the building is built.
+Usually, pre-construction piers are helical piers designed to be driven with precision deep into the ground until they rest soundly upon the underlying load-bearing strata.

 How do Pre-Construction Piers Prevent Foundation Repairs?

 Pre-construction piers reduce the amount of settling a foundation will experience over time.
 This helps prevent the need for future foundation repairs by:

 - stopping cosmetic damage as a result of settlement issues.

 With the soil types in northeastern Oklahoma, we are frequently installing pre-

 construction piers in many of our service areas including Tulsa, Broken